Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Upstart Holdings, Inc. (UPST)

-Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming July 12, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Upstart Holdings, Inc. ("Upstart" or the "Company") UPST securities between November 9, 2021 and May 9, 2022, inclusive (the "Class Period").
+LOS ANGELES, June 13, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming July 12, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Upstart Holdings, Inc. ("Upstart" or the "Company") UPST securities between March 18, 2021 and May 9, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Upstart investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/upstart-holdings-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.